dreammedia/umbrella/README.md

 ### swipeOff

-disables the event swipe for an object
+disables the event "swipe" for an object

 ### off

-added second parameter "listener" to remove only specific event/listener combination
+added second parameter "listener" to be able to remove only specific event/listener combination

 ### on2